 Neighborhoods in East LA & Northeast LA (NELA)

 Silver Lake is as diverse as the people living there.
-Mostly a hillside neighborhood in the heart of a city, it's home to many artist, writers and musicians as well as trendy boutiques, restaurants, bars and coffee shops.
-Famous for it reservoir, it's surrounded by Mediterranean, Spanish and modern homes with views of the lake.
-The neighborhood appeal and artistic vibe make Silver Lake a sought after location by young people, diverse families seeking good schools such as Ivanhoe Elementary, a prized public school, and alternative couples who want to feel removed from the hustle bustle of the city yet have easy access to it.
+Mostly a hillside neighborhood in the heart of a city, it is home to many artist, writers and musicians as well as trendy boutiques, restaurants, bars and coffee shops.
+Famous for its reservoir, it is surrounded by Mediterranean, Spanish and modern homes with views of the lake.
+The neighborhood appeal and artistic vibe make Silver Lake a sought after location by young people, diverse families seeking good schools such as Ivanhoe Elementary, a prized public school, and alternative couples who want to feel removed from the hustle bustle of the city, yet have easy access to it.

-Los Feliz is one of the most pleasant and livable area of L.A.
-It’s has one of the best walking rates to coffee shops, theaters, boutiques, and sidewalk cafes.
+Los Feliz is one of the most pleasant and livable areas of L.A.
+It has one of the best walking rates to coffee shops, theaters, boutiques, and sidewalk cafes.
 Noted hot spots would be “The Dresden Room”, best known from the movie “Swingers”, Little Dom’s, Fred 62 and the Alcove Café and Bakery.
-Also home to the noted Griffith Observatory, features an extensive array of park land where you can golf, play tennis, go horseback riding and attend concerts at the famous outdoor Greek Theatre.
+Also home to the noted Griffith Park Observatory, which features an extensive array of park land where you can golf, play tennis, go horseback riding and attend concerts at the famous outdoor Greek Theatre.

 Mt Washington is a neighborhood nestled in the San Rafael Hills of Northeast Los Angeles.
-The area has a mix of historic homes and mid-century homes, many with nice views and large lots.
+The area has a mix of historic homes and mid-century homes; many with nice views and large lots.
 One of the most affluent areas in East LA, it is quickly becoming a popular alternative to the westside finding more bang for your buck.
-Founded in 1909, it is a historic area with one of the highest-achieving elementary schools within it, Mt Washington Elementary.
+Founded in 1909, it is a historic area with one of the highest-achieving elementary schools: Mt Washington Elementary.
 Mt Washington students consistently score among the top schools in Los Angeles on the Academic Performance Index.

 Montecito Heights is a small district in Northeast Los Angeles formerly known as the original East LA area.
 Central to just about everything.
 It is known by its residents as the "Wilderness in the City".
 The community of Montecito Heights, located between Los Angeles and Pasadena, has attracted artists, visionaries and intelligentsia for nearly a century.
 This picturesque district possesses a rich history as one of the oldest and most fascinating sections of Los Angeles.
 The Montecito Heights Improvement Association has operated for over two decades with the goal of protecting the historic integrity, preserving the natural beauty and advancing the progress of this little gem of a neighborhood.